|Best for broadcast||Shure SM7B||SEE IT||

 Being a budget microphone, the M8000 includes a single mic clip but doesn’t come with any sound-adjustment options, a shock mount or zippered storage bag.
 Its focused and somewhat “sterile” sound make it great for capturing basic speech, rock vocals, and electric guitars, but there are better, more sensitive options on the market for critical applications like intimate voiceover or acoustic guitars.

-Do you want to use your vocal microphone on musical instruments?
+But do you want to use your vocal microphone on musical instruments?

 Do you want portability?

-Not all vocal microphones are portable and most require some form of external preamp and recording interface to function on the go.
+Not all vocal microphones are portable, and most require some form of external preamp and recording interface to function on the go.
 Vocal microphones with USB connectivity hold all the necessary tech you need to record on the go, which makes them a great choice over traditional designs when you’re packing light and looking to optimize your workflow.
 For maximum convenience, choose one like the Blue Yeti X USB microphone that comes with its own built-in desk stand.